 We had plenty of time to film some new yoga classes for YouTube, wander all over, hike to Island Lake, draw, relax and enjoy being outside in a beautiful place.

-I wont lie, it does require some effort to get to Ice lake and it's a little harder when you're carrying a backpack, but I'd say it's totally worth it.
+I wont lie, it does require some effort to get to Ice lake and it's a little harder when you're carrying an overnight backpack, but I'd say it's totally worth it.

 Ice Lake is one of the best hikes in Colorado.

 Check out all the fun we had in the vlog below.

 The trailhead is located at the Mineral Creek Campground North of Silverton, Colorado.